 1 Kitto Road, London SE14 5TW

 One of the few remaining independent family-run pubs in South London.
-Over 200 years old, the Skehans has plenty of character, with a wood stove, a traditional front bar, and a beautiful hidden garden.
+Over 200 years old, Skehans has plenty of character, with a wood stove, a traditional front bar, and a beautiful hidden garden.
 Come for the odd pint, the delicious Thai food or live music playing most nights.

 22 Chalcot Road, London NW1 8LL